marked-gil/goodwill-events/README.md

 [Back to Table of Contents](#table-of-contents)

 ## Testing
-Extensive **Manual Testing** was used for the development of this project.
-To view all the tests performed on this project, kindly click this [LINK](https://github.com/marked-gil/goodwill-events/blob/main/TESTING.md).
+A combination of **Manual Testing** and **Python Automated Testing** were used in the development of this project.
+To view all the tests performed, kindly click this [LINK](https://github.com/marked-gil/goodwill-events/blob/main/TESTING.md), which redirects to TESTING.md.

 ## Deployment